jimsynz/hamlbars/README.md

 extra file extension so that the asset pipeline knows to take the output of Hamlbars and send it into the template compiler of your choice.
-Luckily both gems register the `hbs` extension, so you can enable asset compilation by setting `.hbs.hamlbars` as the file extension for your templates.
+Luckily both gems register the `hbs` extension, so you can enable asset compilation by setting `.js.hbs.hamlbars` as the file extension for your templates.

 # Demo Site